docker/docs/engine/security/security.md

 socket.

 You can also expose the REST API over HTTP if you explicitly decide to do so.
-However, if you do that, being aware of the above mentioned security implication, you should ensure that it is reachable only from a trusted network or VPN; or protected with e.g., `stunnel` and client SSL certificates.
-You can also secure them with [HTTPS and certificates](https.md).
+However, if you do that, be aware of the above mentioned security implications.
+Ensure that it is reachable only from a trusted network or VPN or protected with a mechanism such as `stunnel` and client SSL certificates.
+You can also secure API endpoints with [HTTPS and certificates](https.md).

 The daemon is also potentially vulnerable to other inputs, such as image